Important Facts for Vendors

 - You should contact your customer for detailed information related to payment status, terms, and timing.
 For privacy and security reasons, we cannot provide payment information to vendors.

-Helpful Hints for Getting Paid with a free Bill.com account
+Helpful Hints for Getting Paid with a subscription-free Bill.com account

 - Use the link in the email you received